 Jonathan K. Stubbs

-Professor Jonathan Stubbs writes at the intersection of race and civil rights, and teaches a variety of courses, including constitutional law, human rights law, race, religion and the law, and professional responsibility.
-Professor Stubbs has authored several commentaries and tributes to the late Oliver Hill, including the book, Brown, The Big Bang and Beyond: The Life Story of Oliver W. Hill, Sr., now in its second edition.
-In 2012, Professor Stubbs organized and accompanied students on a trip to Ghana to experience first-hand the culture and connection between race and human rights.
+Professor Jonathan Stubbs writes at the intersection of race and human rights, and teaches a variety of courses, including constitutional law, human rights law, race, religion and the law, and professional responsibility.
+Professor Stubbs has authored and edited several books, including serving as editor of the autobiography of Oliver Hill, The Big Bang and Beyond: The Life Story of Oliver W. Hill, Sr., now in its second edition (2007) as well as co-editor of the Memoirs of the Honorable Henry L. Marsh, III: Civil Rights Champion, Lawyer, Public Servant (with Professor Danielle Wingfield, 2018).
+Stubbs has also authored a first-hand account of his challenges in overcoming prostate cancer: Out of the Boat: Trusting God in the Midst of Life’s Storms, (2013).
+With the late Oliver W. Hill, Esq., Jonathan Stubbs has written a book presenting an historical overview of race and the law in the United States beginning in colonial Virginia: No Clue: White American Affirmative Action Exists and Demands a Moral Revival Now! (forthcoming, 2024).
+In 2012, Professor Stubbs organized and accompanied students on a trip to Ghana to experience first-hand Ghanaian culture and connections between culture and human rights.
+Professor Stubbs has authored law review articles on human rights in the United States and internationally, as well as lawyer professionalism.Expand All

 Presenter, "Protecting Freedom of Press against Twenty First American Autocracts," First Amendment: Marketplace Morass: Free Speech Jurisprudence and Its Interactions with Social Justice, William and Mary Journal of Race, Gender and Social Justice (February 2020)